Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

-Figure \ref{fig:thermalhall} shows the temperature dependence of $\kappa_{xy}/T$ in the Kitaev limit for different values of $h.$ Table \ref{tab:gap} additionally shows the temperatures $T^{*}$ corresponding to the peak values of $\kappa_{xy}/T,$ together with the calculated bulk gap $\Delta_{\text{bulk}}$ \footnote{The bulk gap is calculated using DMRG on a torus for a 32-site system.}.
-The $T^{*}$ all lie below $\Delta_{\text{bulk}},$ signifying the low temperature peaks are associated with gapped edge modes.
-For all fields except the lowest $h/K=0.03 $ $T^{*}$ is not very sensitive to the finite edge - we confirmed this by increasing the edge size from $N_{y}=6$ to $N_{y}=8$ spins, and found no significant change in the position of $T^{*},$ which is not surprising since edge modes get gapped upon transitioning out of the ITO phase \cite{Kitaev_field_gap}.
-For the lowest field shown in Fig. \ref{fig:thermalhall}, $h/K=0.03,$ the peak value of $\kappa_{xy}/T$ reaches nearly $83\%$ of the half-quantized value associated with the ITO phase, although topological order as measured by topological entanglement entropy $\gamma$ is significantly degraded, $\gamma(h)/\gamma(0)\approx 0.14,$ (see S.M.).
-We attribute the reduction here to vison fluctuations as analyzed in Ref. \cite{guo2020gauge} since the peak is comparable to the half-quantized value at lower fields, and the alternate, interacting spin wave approximation becomes progressively inaccurate at low fields below $h/K\sim 1$ \cite{mcclarty2018topological}.
-Further increase of $h$ monotonously decreases the peak values, while simultaneously pushing $T^{*}$ to higher temperatures.
-At high temperatures, the $\kappa_{xy}/T$ all tend to vanish, and show no signs of saturation predicted from spin wave \cite{mcclarty2018topological} based analyses.
+Figure \ref{fig:thermalhall} shows the temperature dependence of $\kappa_{xy}/T$ in the Kitaev limit for different values of $h.$ The temperatures corresponding to the peak values of $\kappa_{xy}/T$ all lie below the bulk gap $\Delta_{\text{bulk}}$\footnote{The bulk gap is calculated using DMRG on a torus for a 32-site system.}, see table in appendix.
+Thus the low temperature peaks are associated with gapped edge modes.
+This is also directly confirmed by our observation of rapidly decaying thermal Hall currents away from the edge and into the bulk (see appendix).
+For all fields $h/K>0.03,$ we found the peak temperature is not very sensitive to the finite circumference of the edge - we confirmed this by increasing the edge size from $N_{y}=6$ to $N_{y}=8$ spins.
+An edge gap is known to appear upon transitioning out of the ITO phase \cite{Kitaev_field_gap}.
+For the lowest field shown in Fig. \ref{fig:thermalhall}, $h/K=0.025,$ the peak value of $\kappa_{xy}/T$ is close to the half-quantized value associated with the ITO phase.
+Further increase of $h$ monotonously decreases the peak values, while simultaneously pushing the peak to higher temperatures.
+At high temperatures, the $\kappa_{xy}/T$ all tend to vanish and we see no signs of saturation predicted from an earlier spin wave \cite{mcclarty2018topological} calculation, and we revisit the spin-wave treatment below.
+We checked that $\kappa_{xy}/T$ has a similar behavior (although with an opposite sign) for fields along the crystallographic $\mathbf{a}=(1,1,\bar{2})$ direction that is often the case experimentally.
+The sign of $\kappa_{xy}/T$ is dictated by that of the product $h_x h_y h_z$ as shown in Kitaev's original work.
+We also verified that the effect vanishes along the $\mathbf{b}=(1,\bar{1},0)$ direction - a consequence of the so-called $R^{*}$-symmetry \cite{koyama2021field,guo2020gauge}.